Xuzon/PortFolio/readme.md

 * [Android game](https://github.com/Xuzon/HexagonWars) with artificial intelligence
 * [Artificial intelligence](https://github.com/Xuzon/psiLab)
 * [Secure server](https://github.com/Xuzon/SegLab) where you can store and retrieve documents
-* Server[(https://github.com/Xuzon/MultiScreen)] that use FFMPEG to split a video into the columns and rows you want and stream it
+* [Server](https://github.com/Xuzon/MultiScreen) that use FFMPEG to split a video into the columns and rows you want and stream it
 * DB (MySql, MongoDB, XML)

-# Cpp
+# C++

 My main approach with this language is an image processing software (Face recognition, brightness, contrast, different image effects).
+I used QT for UI

 * [Repository](https://github.com/Xuzon/ImageProcessing)